Hölloch

 Description

-Now finally a few words on the cave itself, at least on the small show cave part.
 Being a river cave, subject to various floods, the cave has no speleothems.
-The only speleothems were brought in form Beatushöhle, just to be able to show visitors a stalagmite and a stalactite.
-The cave walls are slanted, as the limestone was folded by the Alpine orogeny and the layers are now almost vertical.
-The path was mostly cot out of the bedrock, there are even two tunnels, one for the entrance, and a second one which spirals down from the higher end of a steep chamber to the middle.
-The path goues up and down very often so visitor should be fit enough able to handle those descentd and ascents.
+The only speleothems were brought in from ShowcaveSt.
+Beatushöhlen, just to be able to show the visitors a stalagmite and a stalactite.
+The cave walls are inclined, as the limestone was folded by the alpine orogeny and the layers are now almost vertical.
+Most of the path was carved into the rock, and there are even two tunnels, one for the entrance and a second that winds down from the top of a steep chamber to the centre.
+The path goes up and down very often so visitors should be fit enough able to handle those descents and ascents.
 The floor is sometimes a little rough, there may be sand, clay, rubbles and even passages which have flooded floors.
 Sturdy shoes are required, rubber boots are probably even better.
 The cave is very cold and wet, warm clothes, preferably fleece pullovers, are essential.
-There is no light, although the china insulators of the historic light still exist.
-Visitors are equipped with carbide lamps, children get less difficult headlamps.
+There is no light, although the porcelain insulators of the historic lighting are still in place.
+Some visitors are equipped with carbide lamps, which is more or less to produce a sort of nostalgia.
+Also, they explain how such a carbide lamp works, children get less difficult headlamps.

 The cave walls are mostly limestones with frequent calcite fissures.
 The fissures are a result of the tectonic stress during the orogeny.
 Fractures in the rock were healed by calcite.
 And several layers of the rocks also contain a huge amount of fossils, especially various kinds of brachiopods.